Lung Cancer Care

 If a patient has been diagnosed with lung cancer, their doctor will work to determine the extent to help them and what treatment is most appropriate.
 Staging tests may include imaging procedures that allow doctors to look for evidence that cancer has spread beyond a patient’s lungs.
 These tests include Computed Tomography (CT) scans, Magnetic Resonance Imaging (MRI), Positron Emission Tomography (PET) and bone scans.

 To tackle cancer and other lung diseases, it takes more than a great doctor by your side—it takes a whole team of them.
-Our oncologists, thoracic surgeons, radiation oncologists, interventional radiologists, primary care physicians, pathologists and pulmonologists all work together to support patients and tailor the very best treatment to meet each person’s individual needs.
+Our oncologists, thoracic surgeon, radiation oncologists, interventional radiologists, primary care physicians, pathologists and pulmonologists all work together to support patients and tailor the very best treatment to meet each person’s individual needs.

 Stages of Lung Cancer